Joseph Howell

-Joseph Howell (February 17, 1857 – July 18, 1918) was a U.S. Representative from Utah.
+Joseph Howell (February 17, 1857 – July 18, 1918) was an American businessman and politician who served seven terms as a U.S. Representative from Utah from 1903 to 1917.

 Life and career

 Born in Brigham City, Utah Territory, Howell moved with his parents to Wellsville, Utah, in 1863.
 He attended the common schools and the University of Utah at Salt Lake City.

+Early career

 He taught school, engaged in mercantile pursuits, and served as mayor of Wellsville from 1882 to 1884.

-Howell served in the territorial house of representatives from 1886 to 1892.
+Howell served in the territorial House of Representatives from 1886 to 1892.

 After Utah gained statehood, Howell served as member of the State senate from 1896 to 1900.
 He was also regent of the University of Utah from 1896 to 1900.
 Howell moved to Logan, Utah, in 1901.

+Personal life

 Howell married Mary Maughan and their daughter Barabara Howell Richards served as a member of the Relief Society General Board.

+Congress

 Howell was elected as a Republican to House of Representatives for the Fifty-eighth and to the six succeeding Congresses (March 4, 1903 - March 3, 1917).

 Howell was involved in getting appropriations for the Mormon colonists who had fled Mexico in 1912.

+After Congress

 Howell engaged in banking and the real estate business.
 The town of Howell, Utah, founded about 1910 on land owned by one of his business interests in Box Elder County, was named for him.

+Death and burial

 He died in Logan, Utah, July 18, 1918, and was interred in the Logan City Cemetery.

+Electoral history

+Note: The 1912 election consisted of an all-party election for the two at-large seats.
+Howell was elected to the first at-large seat, while Johnson was elected to the second at-large seat.